Internalized Oppression and Voice: An Adoptee Activist Perspective

 How do we overcome internalized oppression?
 I don’t proclaim to have the solution and I certainly do not always get it right either.
 The evolution of my activism continues and I am still learning.
 However, it is my hope that the growing chorus of ‘dissenting’ (sic) adoptee activists will legitimize our collective ‘voice’ and by doing so, other adopted adults will feel proud to stand beside us as a community (e.g., legitimate peripheral participation which is a journey that I’m still on).

 Finally, this is not about a false dichotomy of choosing activism and disowning your adoptive family!
-Heck no, I love my adoptive family.
+Heck no, I love my adoptive family but I can separate that love from the inherent issues.
 This is about looking at the system itself through a wider critical lens.
 It is about embracing and privileging our ‘voices’, aligned with human rights instruments[xii], above the power structure of dominant non-adoptee voices.
 It is about solidarity.

 “Voice is meaning that resides in the individual and enables that individual to participate in a community … The struggle for voice begins when a person attempts to communicate meaning to someone else.
 Finding the word, speaking for oneself and feeling heard by others is all a part of this process … Voice suggests relationships: the individual’s relationship to the meaning of her/his experience and hence, to language, and the individual’s relationship to the other, since understanding is a social process.
 (Britzman, 1990, quoted in Connelly & Clandinin, 1990).”[xiii]